 Empowering people

-Our partners are training people affected by leprosy in understanding their rights, healthy eating, good hygiene and issues surrounding gender-based violence.
-Peacebuilding is at the heart of our work in Sri Lanka and we are bringing different ethnic and religious groups together to fight against leprosy.
+Peacebuilding is at the heart of our work in Sri Lanka, and we are bringing different ethnic and religious groups together to tackle leprosy.
+We are training people to be Advocates for Change, who work to improve leprosy services and combat discrimination.

 Working with faith communities